 Like Wollstonecraft, the Edgeworths felt the mother should take responsibility for teaching her children: “her knowledge of their minds, her taste, her judgement, her affection, her superintending intelligence will be of inestimable value to her children”4 This was in line with Maria Edgeworth’s idea of the role of women: she believed that women were equal to men both morally and intellectually, but she also praised domesticity.
 She was not a radical5

 This time of literary production was also a time of turmoil.
 Richard’s departure for England with one of the children suffering from tuberculosis led Maria to turn to her aunt Margaret Ruxton for emotional support.
 Her aunt’s literary interests encouraged Maria’s own, and in this period Maria’s first published novel (based on the verbosity of John Langan, a steward at Edgeworthstown) was substantially written: Castle Rackrent.
 The novel was reshaped and completed after the events of the 1798 Rebellion.
-The entire family, except Richard, left Edgeworthstown for Dublin as the French army under General Humbert came closer.
+The entire family, except Richard, left Edgeworthstown for the security of Longford Town as the French army under General Humbert came closer.
 The final defeat of the French was close by at the Battle of Ballinamuck.
 The house at Edgeworthstown was left intact by the rebels but Richard Edgeworth was stoned by a Orange mob after the French defeat6.

 Castle Rackrent was published anonymously in 1801 and has been credited as the first regional novel, the first true historical novel and the originator of the “Big House” setting in Irish literature and thought.
 The title page says it is “taken from the manners of the Irish squires, before the year 1782” and explores the relationship between landlord and tenant, and the decline of the Anglo-Irish aristocracy.
 The very name is ironic; a rack-rent being an extortionate or excessive rent, and it was probably intended as a comment on the Union.